ItsMeAshiq/PageExplorer/README.md

 And to mention, this tool works well with <b>multiple monitor setup</b> too.

-Requires LabVIEW to be Restarted for AutoLaunch feature to work.
 And it can be launched from <b>Tools >> Page Explorer</b> or <b>Right click menu</b> on Tab controls or MultiFrame Structures.